vanjohnson879/frontline-cloud-doc/content/reference/user/login/index.md

 weight: 10010
 ---

+Thanks so much for trying Gatling Cloud.
+To access Gatling Cloud you can sign up for a free trial plan here or visit https://cloud.gatling.io/ to log in.

-To log in, you need a GitHub account.
+To log in, you will need a GitHub account.

 If you want to connect with an existing organization, please reach out to a System Admin to [join an organization]({{< ref "../../admin/users#managing-users" >}}).